Tumors in mice: A comprehensive guide

 3. Genetic factors and environmental conditions

-While tumors in mice are generally not transmissible, it is important to understand the role of virus-induced tumors and the importance of genetic and environmental risk factors.
-Good care, regular health checks and an understanding of the specific risks to each mouse can help ensure animal well-being and minimize the risk of tumor development.
+While tumors in mice are generally not transmissible, it is important to understand the role of virus-induced tumors and the significance of genetic and environmental risk factors.
+Good care, regular health checks, and an understanding of the specific risks for each mouse can help ensure animal welfare and minimize the risk of tumor development.

 Decision to euthanize a mouse – tumors in mice

 The decision to euthanize a beloved mouse is one of the most difficult decisions a pet owner has to make.
-It is an act of love and compassion aimed at relieving the animal from further suffering.
-Here are some considerations that may help you make this difficult decision:
+It is an act of love and compassion aimed at relieving the animal of further suffering.
+Here are some considerations that may help you with this difficult decision:

 1. Quality of life of the mouse